andybp85/frog/README.md

 # GFrog

 This fork implements a command (`-L` or `--load-from-gdocs`) to load new posts from a Google Docs folder.
-The template utilizes [CSS Grid](https://learncssgrid.com/#naming-positioning-items-grid-areas) and [Tachyons](https://tachyons.io/) (instead of Bootstrap/jQuery), as well as some (optional) [Node.js](https://nodejs.org/) tooling to clean and inline the styles and minify everything.
+The template utilizes [CSS Grid](https://learncssgrid.com/#naming-positioning-items-grid-areas) and [Tachyons](https://tachyons.io/) (instead of Bootstrap/jQuery), as well as an optional [Node.js](https://nodejs.org/) workflow to clean and inline the styles and minify everything.

 [google-drive-racket](https://github.com/fgmart/google-drive-racket) provided much of the Google Docs access functionality, so much thanks to Prof. Martin!